 If a manuscript could be perceived to have commercial overtones (for example, a study comparing various products), authors who do not have financial, economic, commercial, or professional conflicts of interest should include a disclaimer to that effect.

 Cover page file

 Each manuscript submission should include a cover page file that is separate from the manuscript file.
 The cover page must contain the title of the article, and names, academic degrees, and current professional affiliations of all authors.
-Previous affiliations and degree-granting institutions should not be listed unless the research in the manuscript was carried out in completion of a degree.
+It may also include acknowledgments, if applicable.
+Previous affiliations should not be listed unless the research in the manuscript was carried out at that institution.
 For authors in private practice, affiliation should include city and state or country of practice.
-For institutionally affiliated authors, affiliation should include professional title, department (if any), institution name, city, and state or country.
+For institutionally affiliated authors, affiliation should include department (if any), institution name, city, and state or country.
 All authors should be listed on the cover page.
 No authors can be added after submission.

 The cover page should also identify the corresponding author and list that author’s email address and complete mailing address.

 INTERNATIONAL AUTHORS: The agd.org email domain is frequently blocked by internet service providers outside the United States and Canada (particularly university servers).
 To ensure timely and effective communication, we request that authors with such email addresses create an address from providers such as gmail.com or yahoo.com.